isotretinoin - oral, Absorica, Accutane, Amnesteem, (cont.)

 DRUG INTERACTIONS: Your doctor or pharmacist may already be aware of any possible drug interactions and may be monitoring you for them.
 Do not start, stop, or change the dosage of any medicine before checking with your doctor or pharmacist first.Before using this medication, tell your doctor or pharmacist of all prescription and nonprescription/herbal products you may use, especially of: tetracyclines (e.g., minocycline, tetracycline), vitamin A-type drugs (e.g., acitretin, bexarotene), vitamin A, drugs that cause bone loss (e.g., anti-seizure drugs such as phenytoin, corticosteroids such as prednisone).Tell your doctor when you start any new drug, and discuss if you should use additional reliable birth control.
 Also tell your doctor if you have any new spotting or breakthrough bleeding, because these may be signs that your birth control is not working well.
 (See also Warning section.)This document does not contain all possible interactions.
 Therefore, before using this product, tell your doctor or pharmacist of all the products you use.
 Keep a list of all your medications with you, and share the list with your doctor and pharmacist.

-OVERDOSE: If overdose is suspected, contact your local poison control center or emergency room immediately.
-US residents should call the US National Poison Hotline at 1-800-222-1222.
-Canada residents should call a provincial poison control center.
+OVERDOSE: If overdose is suspected, contact a poison control center or emergency room immediately.
+US residents can call their local poison control center at 1-800-222-1222.
+Canada residents can call a provincial poison control center.
 Symptoms of overdose may include: vomiting, stomach pain, facial flushing, headache, loss of balance.

 NOTES: Do not allow anyone else to take this medication.
 It can cause birth defects and other serious health problems.Laboratory and/or medical tests should be performed (e.g., pregnancy, blood cholesterol/triglyceride levels, liver function, white blood count, eye exams) to monitor for side effects.